wp-plugins/bug-library/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Update to ensure compatibility with WordPress 3.3

 = 1.2 =
 * Added options to shortcode to allow users to specify bug priority, type and status as arguments